redfoxofwealden/quenington-wildlife-park/README.md

 Link to [Gallery Page](https://redfoxofwealden.github.io/quenington-wildlife-park/gallery.html)

 The page displays nine images of different species of birds and animals with the description below each.
+It shows a sample of what birds or animals to see here.
 These are displayed below each other on devices with screen width of less than 800 pixels.
 On wider screens 800 pixels or wider, two images are displayed per row.
 On devices with screen widths of 1200 pixels, three images are displayed per row.
 The technology used to accomplish this is css flex.

 ### About Us

 Link to [About Us](https://redfoxofwealden.github.io/quenington-wildlife-park/about-us.html)

+The 'About Us' page displays the following sections:

+- Opening Times
+- Admission Prices
-The page displays the opening times of the park, the admission prices, has a link to Google maps showing the location and displays the address, telephone number and email address.
+- 'Where to Find Us' has a link to Google maps showing the location

-#### Opening Times

-#### Admission Prices

-#### Where to Find Us

-#### Address

-#### Telephone and Email Address
+- Telephone and email address

+## Testing

+home page flex instead of float

+first attemp was to css flex getting footer fixed, fixed the position of footerand not obscure the contents

+getting

+tested browsers like chrome, firefox

 ### Validator Testing